Diligence (Scots law): Poinding

 Poinding was a diligence that allowed a creditor to seize moveable property from a debtor.
 Its usage was recommended for abolishment by the Scottish Law Commission's Report on Poinding and Warrant Sales, (Scot Law Com No 177) (2000) and was formally abolished by the Abolition of Poindings and Warrant Sales Act 2001.
 Another type of diligence, real poinding, allowed a secured creditor to recover a debt by seizing goods held on the secured land by the 2001 Act.

 Sequestration for Rent

 Sequestration for rent was a diligence that allowed a landlord creditor to recover unpaid rent arrears from a debtor by seizing property under the landlord's hypothec.
 It was abolished under the Bankruptcy and Diligence (Scotland) Act 2007.

 Diligence on the Dependence

 Diligence on the dependence allows a pursuer in an action to secure a defender's property, pending the outcome of the litigation.
-This is permitted for the following forms of diligence:
+That is permitted for the following forms of diligence: